 Mesoscale Convective Systems

 Mesoscale convective systems are important contributors to the warm-season climatology of the central and eastern United States.
-We conduct research to better understand MCS dynamics, particularly rear-inflow jet structure and evolution, quantify the predictability of MCS maintenance, and to document how uncertainty in convection initiation forecasts influences MCS predictability and its case-to-case variation.
+We conduct research to better understand MCS dynamics, particularly rear-inflow jet structure and evolution, quantify the predictability of MCS maintenance, and to document how uncertainty in convection initiation forecasts influences MCS predictability.

 Ensemble Prediction and Utilization

 Ensemble forecasting aids in quantifying weather prediction uncertainty and in weather event risk estimation.
 Much of our research makes extensive use of ensemble guidance.
 We have also studied varying methods for ensemble construction and how forecasters utilize ensemble guidance when preparing forecasts for high-impact meteorological events.

 We actively welcome new collaboration with prospective graduate students and other scientists on topics of mutual interest.
 For a full publication listing with accessible summaries, please see the Publications page.
 A simple publication listing is available in Prof. Evans' Curriculum Vita.
-Citation information for our publications may be found in my Google Scholar profile.
+Citation information is available in Prof. Evans' Google Scholar profile.